lovisalindquist/PopulationGeneticsProject/README.md

 - reactable v0.4.4
 - shinybusy v0.3.3

 # 1. Transform dataset using Python

-In order to facilitate the downstream analysis in R, and to include data on demographic origin, the input data file is transformed using the python script IBD_transform.py.
+In order to facilitate the downstream analysis in R, and to include data on demographic origin/age, the input data file is transformed using the python script Transform_IBD_File.py.
 The script takes two input files, and requires a specified output file.

 It specifically looks for the header names in teh first input file:
     'iid1' - represnting the first individual in the comparison